Yu-Gi-Oh! Arc-V: Plot

-Gradually recognizing a dark presence swelling inside him since absorbing Yuto, Yuya learns he has a strong psychic connection to him, Yugo, and Yuri that occurs whenever their summoned dragons are calling one another.
-Yuya and his friends also realized that Leo seeks to capture Zuzu and Celina, the professor already having Rin and the Xyz Dimension's Lulu Obsidian in his custody.
-Once in the Fusion Dimension to save Celina, Zuzu gets captured as well and Yuya is reunited with his father as the Lancers infiltrating Duel Academy to save the girls.
-When they confront Leo, he reveals the four dimensions used to be one world until the day a duelist named Zarc attempted to destroy everything.
-The Professor intended to stop Zarc with the special En Cards he created.
-His daughter, Ray, steals the cards and sacrifices herself to defeat Zarc but the Four En cards had an effect that splits Zarc and Ray with the original dimension into four worlds.
+Gradually recognizing a dark presence that has been swelling inside him since absorbing Yuto, Yuya learns that he has a strong psychic connection to him, Yugo, and Yuri that occurs whenever their summoned dragons are calling one another.
+Yuya and his friends also realize that Leo seeks to capture Zuzu and Celina, the professor already having Rin and the Xyz Dimension's Lulu Obsidian in his custody.
+Once in the Fusion Dimension to save Celina, Zuzu is captured as well and Yuya is reunited with his father as the Lancers infiltrate Duel Academy to save the girls.
+When they confront Leo, he reveals that the four dimensions used to be one world until the duelist Zarc attempted to destroy everything.
+The Professor intended to stop Zarc with the special En Cards he created, but his daughter, Ray, stole the cards and sacrificed herself to defeat Zarc.
+The effect of the Four En cards split Zarc and Ray and split the original dimension into four worlds.

 The Professor reveals that Zarc is the darkness within Yuya and his counterparts, who are themselves remnants of Zarc's scattered essence, which has been compelling them to absorb each other so Zarc can be reconstituted and exact his revenge.
 Only Ray, who has been reincarnated as Zuzu and her counterparts, had been subconsciously preventing Zarc's attempts to reawaken prior to The Professor having the girls abducted.
-The Professor intends to merge them back into his daughter and reunite the 4 dimensions into the Original Dimension using his Arc-V Reactor.
-But the reactor is unable to fully restore Ray's physical form as The Professor planned due to lack of life energies, so the Professor decided to send Duel academy the three dimensions to turn people in to cards to power up the Arc-V Reactor.
-After Yuri dueled Yugo, he won and absorbed Yugo, Zarc capitalized on the turn of events by taking over Yuya's body and having him absorb the willing Yuri to complete his resurrection.
-Yuya's friends all proceed to challenge Zarc in a series of two-on-one duels to stop him while reaching out to Yuya.
-With Ray possessing Declan's younger sibling, Riley, to fight Zarc, Yuya manages to regain himself to help Ray defeat Zarc with the En Cards that splits the dimensions once more.
+The Professor intends to merge them back into his daughter and reunite the four dimensions as the Original Dimension using his Arc-V Reactor.
+However, as the reactor is unable to fully restore Ray's physical form as The Professor planned due to a lack of life energy, he decides to send Duel Academy to the three dimensions to turn people into cards and power up the Arc-V Reactor.
+Yuri duels Yugo and absorbs him after winning, but Zarc capitalizes on the turn of events by taking over Yuya's body and having him absorb the willing Yuri to complete his resurrection.
+Yuya's friends challenge Zarc in a series of two-on-one duels to stop him while reaching out to Yuya.
+With Ray possessing Declan's younger sibling, Riley, to fight Zarc, Yuya manages to regain control and help Ray defeat Zarc with the En Cards, causing the dimensions to be split once more.